 It can be tempting to pick at the skin to speed up the shedding process and reveal your art below; however, that could do much more harm than good.

-Continue taking close care of your tattoo through the healing process up until the end.
-To do this, aim to do a few things:
+Continue taking extra care of your tattoo throughout the healing process, right up until the end.
+To achieve this, aim to follow these simple steps:

-Keep your hands off of the area.
-That could mean wearing long sleeves to keep it out of sight, out of mind.
-Do whatever you need to do to keep from picking or peeling at your tattooed skin.
+Keep your hands off of the tattooed area.
+That could mean wearing long sleeves to keep it out of sight, therefore, out of mind.
+Do whatever you need to do to prevent yourself from picking or peeling at your skin.

 You need to protect your tattoo from the sun for proper healing.
 Stay in the shade as much as possible and slather the area with sunscreen any time you go outside.